East Coast Shipwrecks – Jim Watt

 Fred Abernethy gave me his diary, and together we later published it in the Ship & Marine Society Journal, and that gives a whole account of the ‘Holmwood’ interception; the ‘Rangitāne’ intercept; and then what happened to the survivors.
 Again, it was a reasonably happy outcome if you can forgive them for the fact that there were ten people killed in the gunfire, and if we acknowledge the fact that this was going on not very far away from home.
 So I think, being only three hundred miles east of East Cape, we can claim it as an East Coast casualty, if not a wreck in the conventional sense.

 Coming down the coast we come past this little bay here near the mouth of the Waiapu River, just south of Port Awanui.
 That was a staging point for steamers; they would call in there and pick people up.
 There was a hotel on the shore there; it was surveyed as a township.
 Ivan Hughes, who sometimes comes to our meetings – he and Stephanie wrote this book, ‘Port to Pasture’, which is the history of Port Awanui.
 If you go there now it’s just a green paddock; in fact you’d have difficulty realising that anything of interest had gone on there in the past.
 But I give full credit to Ivan and Stephanie for researching this and publishing it so that it’s available information.
 But this would fall into the category of one of the ports of the past; this is a port that survived for a number of years, but technology improved and the need for the port subsided.
-The roads went in, and there was no further point in having a calling point on the coast at Port Awanui.
+The roads went in, and there was no further purpose in having a calling point on the coast at Port Awanui.

 Coming south to Gisborne – 1912 we have the ‘Star of Canada’.
 Now I mention the ‘Star of Canada’ because if you go to the museum in Gisborne and go down the long alleyway there and out the back, you’ll finish up on the bridge of the ‘Star of Canada’.
 It’s still there; they’ve reclaimed that.
 It was in private ownership but it’s now been handed over to the museum, and it’s now central to the maritime section of the museum.
 She was one of these misfortunate boats that dragged her anchor while in the roadstead; in other words, she was standing off Gisborne at the time.
 Midnight on 23rd June 1912 it happened; very wild night; gales and squalls, and she started dragging her anchors, and the short story is that she finished up on Kaiti Beach, broadside on to the rollers.
 ‘Hipi’, the Gisborne tug, went out to help, but she was a seven thousand ton ship, four hundred and seventy feet long.
 She was one of the ‘Star’ ships; similar size to the ‘Port Elliot’ that we were talking about earlier.
+But because of an earlier wreck of the Port Elliott.
 She was broadside on to the waves, and of course on a sandy beach with a [an] onshore wind, it’s a pretty tricky thing to get a big boat off and I doubt even a bigger tug would help.

 I’m not sure where the tug got it’s name, ‘Hipi’, but I noticed up in Gisborne that the name of the dredge, or the dumb barge that they use as a dredge, is the ‘Pukunui’.
 Now puku is tummy, and pukunui is big tummy; but I think it’s rather a brilliant name for a dredge.
 [Chuckles] Somebody’s got a sense of humour in Gisborne.